Amy Sherald: Personal life

 Sherald's father died of Parkinson's disease in 2000, and her aunt developed a brain infection around the same time.
-Later, her brother died from lung cancer.
+Later, Sherald's brother died from lung cancer.

-Sherald was diagnosed at the age of 30 with congestive heart failure when she went in for a normal checkup during her triathlon training.
+Sherald was diagnosed at the age of 30 with congestive heart failure when she went for a normal checkup during her triathlon training.
 Sherald's doctor informed her that her heart function was at 5%; she then stayed two months in the hospital waiting for a new heart.
 She was the recipient of a heart transplant on December 18, 2012, at the age of 39.
 Before her transplant, Sherald's artistic career was also put on pause when she had to care for an ill family member.

 After 13 years with Baltimore as her home base, in 2018 Sherald moved to New Jersey.

 Political activism

 Ahead of the 2024 United States presidential election, Sherald was one of 165 leading contemporary artists who contributed pieces to Artists for Kamala, an online sale with all proceeds raised going directly to the presidential campaign of Kamala Harris.

-Her show, Amy Sherald: American Sublime, was due to be exhibited at the National Portrait Gallery from 19 September 2025-22 February 2026; on July 24, 2025, Sherald announced that the show would not travel there "... after representatives of the museum allegedly suggested removing a portrait of a non-binary transgender person posing as the Statue of Liberty to avoid falling afoul of US president Donald Trump's crusade against trans identity."
+The show Amy Sherald: American Sublime was due to be exhibited at the National Portrait Gallery from 19 September 2025 to 22 February 2026; on July 24, 2025, Sherald announced that the show would not travel there "... after representatives of the museum allegedly suggested removing a portrait of a non-binary transgender person posing as the Statue of Liberty to avoid falling afoul of US president Donald Trump's crusade against trans identity."